 - High dosages may increase the odds of headaches, nausea, or stomach discomfort.

 - Curcumin can lower blood sugar.
 Diabetics should use extra care when taking turmeric.

 - Turmeric has anticoagulant properties and may thin the blood with regular use.

 Who should not take turmeric?
 Do not take turmeric in medicinal amounts if you are pregnant or nursing.
 Do not take turmeric before a scheduled surgery.
 Curcumin’s blood-thinning properties may complicate blood clotting during recovery.

 Final Thoughts on Turmeric for Irritable Bowel Syndrome

 Is turmeric good for IBS?
-Using turmeric for constipation, bloating, gas, diarrhea, abdominal pain, and other IBS symptoms may help provide relief with consistent dosing.
+Using turmeric for constipation, bloating, gas, diarrhea, abdominal pain, and other IBS symptoms may help provide relief with a consistent dosing schedule.
 A few studies indicate that significant benefits occur in patients with mild-to-moderate symptoms, as well as other gastrointestinal and digestive issues.

-If you’re considering using turmeric for IBS, consult with a doctor or medical professional before treatment to make sure curcumin is the right fit for your situation.
+If you’re considering using turmeric for IBS, consult with a doctor or medical professional before treatment to make sure turmeric is the right fit for your situation.